-Period cramps refer to painful sensations that people may experience before or during their period.
-In some cases, the discomfort can be so severe that it affects daily activities.
-However, there are many options available that may help provide relief from painful periods.
+Period cramps are painful sensations that can happen before or during a menstrual period.
+The pain can be so severe that it affects daily activities.
+But many treatments and techniques can provide relief.

-Painful periods are a common problem, and the pain can range from dull and bothersome to so extreme that it may affect daily life and activities.
+Painful periods are common, and the pain can range from dull but bothersome to so severe that it disrupts daily life.
 Usually, the pain is present in the lower abdomen and lower back.

 Menstruation typically occurs roughly every

 During menstruation, chemicals in the body called prostaglandins prompt the muscles of the womb to contract irregularly.

 This motion encourages the womb to expel the lining of tissue that builds up in preparation for pregnancy, as well as menstrual blood.

 When the womb contracts, this can cause cramps or throbbing pains in the lower belly a day or two before a period starts.
 The cramps tend to last for a few days.
 Everyone who menstruates experiences these contractions.
 For some people they are not noticeable, for others they cause severe discomfort.